Ryan-Holben/Ryan-Holben.github.io/coding.md

 tags: navbar
 ---
 [<img src="/assets/img/post_slope.png" style="float:right; width: 45%; height: 45%">](/assets/img/post_slope.png)
 I enjoy coding as a creative outlet.
 It allows me to nurture a wide variety of interests in the applied spectrum.
-I have most recently been using Python in the following pursuits:
+I have most recently been using coding in the following pursuits:

+* Data scraping & analysis
 * A means to supplement mathematical research
-* Machine learning
-* Data scraping & analysis
 * Physical simulations & cellular automata
-* Programming utilities
+* Programming useful utilities & solutions to problems

 Technologies I use include: